eik-lib/website/docs/server.md

 The only pre-requirement to run the Eik server is [node.js 12.x or newer](https://nodejs.org/).

-The fastest way to get a running instance of the Eik server is by using npx:
+The fastest way to get a running instance of the Eik server is by using NPX:

 ```sh
 npx @eik/service